 Department of Criminology and Criminal Justice

-- over half of all reported crime and disorder occurred at just 3% of the property addresses in a major city, a finding that has since been consistently replicated in other cities.
+- Massive changes in police patrol patterns resulted from Sherman’s 1987 finding that over half of all reported crime and disorder occurred at just 3% of the property addresses in a major city, a finding that has since been consistently replicated in other cities.
 He showed that that exactly where and when crime will occur is far more predictable than anyone had previously thought, thus laying the theoretical and empirical basis for what is now called "hot spots policing," now widely practiced from New York to Sydney.

-- arrest has contradictory effects on different kinds of domestic violence offenders, causing less violence among employed men but doubling the frequency of violence among men without jobs.
+- The effects of arrest for non-injurious domestic assault has contradictory effects on different kinds of domestic violence offenders, causing less violence among employed men but doubling the frequency of violence among men without jobs.
 This finding has also been replicated by independent scientists, and is now the basis for some women's advocates to recommend abandoning mandatory arrest policies for non-injurious domestic assault.

-- with his colleague Heather Strang, he discovered that restorative justice conferences between violent offenders and their victims could reduce repeat offending by half and that ten out of twelve of the restorative justice experiments they designed with victims present substantially reduced the overall two- year frequency of repeat convictions or arrests, across a wide range of offence types, offenders, and points in the criminal justice system.
+- With his colleague Heather Strang, Sherman discovered that restorative justice conferences between violent offenders and their victims reduced repeat offending across nine out of ten restorative justice experiments they designed across a wide range of offence types, offenders, and points in the criminal justice system.